 This is an impact evaluation of a specialized probation program in Lake County focused on domestic violence offenders, and is being carried out by Justice Research Associates (JRA).
-The project is a follow-up to an implementation evaluation recently completed by JRA.
-A final report is due by March 31, 2003.
+The

 5. Study of Disproportionate Incarceration of Minorities for Drug Crimes

 This project is a collaboration between the Authority and Loyola University Chicago, The John Howard Association and TASC, Inc. The study is examining the impact of sentencing laws and practices on the minority community, particularly in response to convictions for drug related crimes.
 A presentation by the researchers was made at the Authority's September 2002 meeting.
 A series of research bulletins on the project is planned.
 The first two publications are under development at this time.